INM-6/python-odmltables/doc/index.rst

 Synopsis
 =========

 *odML-tables* is a tool to support working with metadata collections for electrophysiological data.

-It provides both a library interface as well as a graphical user interface to perform typical tasks that arise when dealing with metadata collections based on the odML_ format.
+The odML_ file format and library API provides a means to store hierarchical metadata collections for electrophysiological data.
+Such collections typically consist of a large number of key-value pairs organized by a hierarchy of sections (see `Grewe et al, 2011, Frontiers in Neuroinformatics 5, 16`_).
+However, for editing and viewing metadata the use of standard spreadsheet software offering a flat tabular representation of a selected subset of metadata is desireable. *odML-tables* provides a set of library functions as well as a graphical user interface that offers to swtich between hierarchical and flat representations of their metadata collection, and provides functions that assist in working with these files.

 Currently, odML-tables supports:

-- converting odML files to table-based representations and back
+- converting metadata collections between the hierarchical odML format and table-based representations (i.e., xls, csv)
-- creating an empty odML template
+- creating an empty template for starting a new metadata collection
-- comparing sections within an odML file
+- comparing sections within a metadata collections
-- filtering odML files to subsets
+- filtering metadata collections to extract a specific subcollection
-- merging multiple odML files
+- merging multiple metadata collections into one file

 Contents:
 =========

 .. toctree::
-    :maxdepth: 3
+    :maxdepth: 1

     introduction
     install